etiennestuder/gradle-plugindev-plugin/README.md

 # Overview

-[Gradle](http://www.gradle.org) plugin that facilitates the bundling and uploading of Gradle plugins as expected by the [Gradle Plugin Portal](http://plugins.gradle.org/), [JCenter](https://bintray.com/bintray/jcenter), and [MavenCentral](http://search.maven.org/).
+[Gradle](http://www.gradle.org) plugin that facilitates the bundling and publishing of Gradle plugins as expected by the [Gradle Plugin Portal](http://plugins.gradle.org/), [JCenter](https://bintray.com/bintray/jcenter), and [MavenCentral](http://search.maven.org/).